rousan/vector.svg/README.md

 #### Vector.Element

-lmenBase class for all the SVG DOM wrapper elements.
+The `Vector.Element` class is the Base class for all the SVG DOM wrapper elements.
+This class is used to wrap `SVGElement` native interface and its subclasses.

-  Wrapper for SVGElement native interface
+This class provides some basic methods that all the wrappers inherit.

-  It can wrap SVGElement elements.
+<iframe width="100%" height="300" src="//jsfiddle.net/ariyankhan/zdw1z7ns/2/embedded/" allowfullscreen="allowfullscreen" frameborder="0"></iframe>

 ### Containers